Get Yer Ya-Ya's Out!: Release and reception

 In the Rolling Stone review of the album, critic Lester Bangs said, "I have no doubt that it's the best rock concert ever put on record."

 Get Yer Ya-Ya's Out! was released in September 1970, well into sessions for the band's next studio album, Sticky Fingers, and was well-received critically and commercially, reaching number 1 in the UK and number 6 in the United States, where it went platinum.
 Except for compilations, it was the last Rolling Stones album released through Decca Records in the UK and London Records in the United States before the band launched its own Rolling Stones Records label.

 In August 2002, Get Yer Ya-Ya's Out! was reissued in a new remastered album and SACD digipak by ABKCO Records.

-In November 2009, the album was reissued with unreleased songs by the Rolling Stones and also by opening acts B.B King and Ike & Tina Turner.
+In November 2009, the album was reissued with unreleased songs by the Rolling Stones and also by opening acts B.B.
+King and Ike & Tina Turner.
 It includes a DVD and a 56-page booklet.

-The album has received consistent praise from critics as one of the greatest live albums ever made.
-In 2000 it was voted number 816 in Colin Larkin's All Time Top 1000 Albums.
-In 2007, NME ranked the album as the seventh greatest live album of all time.
-Q ranked the album as the 14th greatest live album of all time.
+In 2000, it was voted number 816 in Colin Larkin's All Time Top 1000 Albums.
+In 2015, it was included at number 17 on their list of the best live albums of all time.
+In a 2024 list, Ultimate Classic Rock ranked it the best Rolling Stones live album.